HashashinMaster/art-gallery/README.md

 - **Gallery Showcase:** Display your masterpieces in an elegant and dynamic gallery layout, enriched with captivating animations powered by GSAP.

+- **3D Gallery with Three.js:** Showcase your masterpieces in an elegant and dynamic 3D gallery powered by Three.js.
+Experience the immersive 3D environment that enhances the way your artworks are presented.

+- **GSAP Animations:** Enjoy captivating animations with GSAP (GreenSock Animation Platform) to add delightful transitions and movements to the user interface.

 ## 🔧 Installation & Requirements

 Before getting started, ensure you have the following installed on your system: